Dawn is a Canadian crafter skilled in textile work, weaving and toy making, among other arts.

 - Repeat with another yellow strand, forming a cross.

-- With two more strands intersect the first two (the mat is now divided into eight sections.
+- With two more strands intersecting the first two (the mat is now divided into eight sections.)

-- Thread a needle with yellow raffia and, on the right side, fill in the center with the stitch in Figure 1, working outwards.
+- Thread a needle with yellow raffia and, on the right side, fill in the center with the stitched weave, working outwards.

-- Take the end through to the back and knot to a yellow cross strand.
+- Take the end through to the back and knot it to a yellow cross strand.